ayushsingh5/Docker-Installation/README.md

 **7. Access the Application**

-The terminal output after running the `docker run` command will typically display a URL that includes your macOS machine's IP address and the port (in this case, `http://localhost:8888`).
-Copy this URL and paste it into your web browser to access the application running within the container.
+The terminal output after running the `docker run` command will typically display a URL that includes your machine's IP address and the port (in this case, `http://localhost:8888`).
+Copy the URL and paste it into your web browser to access the application running within the container.

 **Additional Notes:**